Application Process FAQs

 - Definition:

-- Outcomes are the changes, benefits, or results that result from a program or project.
+- Outcomes are enduring impacts, benefits, or results that directly result from project/program completion.

 - Examples: